deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/add_post.rst

 Add a Post on the Discussion Page
 ===================================

-You can add a response or comment to course-wide or content-specific discussion topics on the **Discussion** page.
+You can add a post for course-wide or content-specific discussion topics on the **Discussion** page.

 #.
 Click the **Discussion** page.

 #.
-Click **New Post**.
+In the upper-right corner, click **New Post**.

 #.
 Click **Question** or **Discussion** to select the type of post that you want
    to create.